 Any app written wholly in code native to the platform/operating system it is running on.
 For Android, Native Apps can be written in Java or Kotlin, while for iOS, they can be written in Objective-C and Swift (and occasionally in C/C++), and for Windows, they are written in C#.

 How this relates to Tealium: Tealium has support for all the major platforms through our native SDKs.

 A term originally coined by Estimote, Inc. to describe everyday objects that are tagged with a variety of low-power sensors, usually equipped with Bluetooth Low Energy (BLE) technology, allowing nearby devices to get contextual information about that item (such as approximate location).
 Mobile devices communicate with Nearables using Apple’s iBeacon protocol, or Google’s Eddystone.
 In a retail context, the nearable technology could be used to give customers more information about the physical products they are looking at in a shop, while using an app on their smartphone.

-How this relates to Tealium: Tealium’s Universal Data Hub can use the data provided by Beacons/Nearables to give your user a hyper-personalized in-app experience.
+How this relates to Tealium: Tealium’s Customer Data Hub can use the data provided by Beacons/Nearables to give your user a hyper-personalized in-app experience.

 link back to previous article on Beacons